-NGESO shall carry out Black Start and other related Tests on a routine basis.
-All Black Start or related Tests shall be carried out in accordance with the provision of STCP 08-3 Operational Tests and System Tests.
+NGESO shall carry out System Restoration and other related Tests on a routine basis.
+All System Restoration or related Tests shall be carried out in accordance with the provision of STCP 08-3 Operational Tests and System Tests in addition to the requirements of OC5.7 of the Grid Code and OC9.4.7.6.2 of the Grid Code.

-Black Start Test Bookings
+System Restoration Test Bookings

-Black Start Tests shall be booked in the Outage database by NGESO for information.
+System Restoration Tests shall be booked in the Outage database by NGESO for information.
 Booking requests shall be agreed in accordance with STCP 11-1 Outage Planning.

 Appendix A – Process Diagrams